 If you have been involved in a minor car accident, you may be wondering if you can sue or be sued for the incident.
 If a driver or pedestrian was seriously injured, there is potential for a court dispute or settlement for pain and suffering damages.
 However, minor accidents generally cannot involve civil courts or non-economic compensation.
 Florida No-Fault law means that insurance will have to cover expenses related to the crash.

 If you are unsure of how to proceed, contact The Law Place to discuss your options.
-Our team of qualified car accident attorneys will provide you with exceptional legal advice and inform you of the potential outcome of your car accident claim.
+Our team of qualified Sarasota auto accident attorneys will provide you with exceptional legal advice and inform you of the potential outcome of your car accident claim.